 For audition information, visit the Dance Auditions page.

 How to Apply

-Applications for entry in September 2018 are still open.
+Applications for entry in September 2019 are now open.

 Submit an application via UCAS Conservatoires and you will be scheduled for an audition.
 Early application is recommended as there are limited places available and auditions are filled on a first-come, first-served basis.